hai-vr/documentation/docs/research/nochat/index.md

 To do this, I'm using a straightforward approach to get it done:
 - Use OpenXR.
-- Use a *Tracked Pose Driver* component to handle the camera moving with the head.
+- Use a *[Legacy Tracked Pose Driver](https://docs.unity3d.com/Packages/com.unity.xr.legacyinputhelpers@2.1/api/UnityEngine.SpatialTracking.TrackedPoseDriver.html)* component to handle the camera moving with the head.
+  - *In retrospect, there might be no reason to use the Legacy version of it.*
-- Use a *Tracked Pose Driver (Input System)* component to handle the left and right controller pose.
+- Use a *[Tracked Pose Driver (Input System)](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.7/api/UnityEngine.InputSystem.XR.TrackedPoseDriver.html)* component to handle the left and right controller pose.
-- Using a custom behaviour, use [XR Input](https://docs.unity3d.com/Manual/xr_input.html#:~:text=Example%20for%20primaryButton) to get the trigger and grip button states.
+- Using [a custom behaviour](https://github.com/hai-vr/nochat/blob/main/Packages/dev.hai-vr.nochat-script/Scripts/Runtime/Core/NochatController.cs), use [XR Input](https://docs.unity3d.com/Manual/xr_input.html#:~:text=Example%20for%20primaryButton) to get the trigger and grip button states.
-- Using a custom behaviour, handle grabbing pickups whenever the grip state changes.
+- Using [a custom behaviour](https://github.com/hai-vr/nochat/blob/main/Packages/dev.hai-vr.nochat-script/Scripts/Runtime/Core/NochatUpdateCoordinator.cs#L95), handle grabbing pickups whenever the grip state changes.
-- Using a custom behaviour, handle triggering the pickup drag/drop/use events of *NoscriptBehaviour* (a replacement of *UdonSharpBehaviour*).
+- Using [a custom behaviour](https://github.com/hai-vr/nochat/blob/main/Packages/dev.hai-vr.nochat-script/Scripts/Runtime/Core/NochatUpdateCoordinator.cs#L41), handle triggering the pickup drag/drop/use events of *NoscriptBehaviour* (a replacement of *UdonSharpBehaviour*).

 All compilation errors must be fixed in the prefab.
 During this iteration, we focus on:
 - Adding missing classes and methods.